-One thing that appears to be common amongst IBOs is how IBOs are in denial.
+One thing that appears to be common amongst IBOs is how Amway IBOs are in denial.
 They truly believe that their uplines are working in their best interest and that upline wants their success.
 I don't believe that to be true.
 If uplines were truly making a fortune from Amway, why would an downline IBO have to pay for practically every bit of help they get from upline leaders?
 Do upline leaders actually evaluate your business before advising you to buy more tools?
-Why would your upline diamonds want to share their tool money with new downlines?
+Wouldn't they want to help you succeed so they can gain royalties from your success?
+Instead they sock their downline for every penny via the tools system.

 To show the plan, you would need to pay to attend an open meeting, and pay for your guests, even if they do not register as a result of the presentation.
-You pay for voicemail to communikate with your upline and downlines.
+You pay for voicemail to communikate with your upline and downlines (And who needs voicemail these days?).
 You pay for standing orders and you may end up paying twice if you were in attendance at the function when the standing order was recorded.
 You pay for books and other materials as well.
-And you also must spend money to attend functions and seminars.
-Sadly, the training hasn't proven to be effective except for those who profit from selling the training.

 What's more, many IBOs turn their heads when ugly facts rear their heads.
 For example, some IBOs deny that a prominent triple diamond was involved in bankruptcy proceedings.
 They continue to edify and pay for financial advice from someone who could not even manage his own finances.
 They believe that Amway saves marriages even when the leaders who speak this may be getting divorced.
 It's like upline simply revises history and downlines buy it without question.
 Many IBOs do not even see it as a problem that some upline boldy lied and said there were no profits from tools in the past.
 I find this odd because tool profits are still shrouded in secrecy and downline simply believe that they will eventually get a cut, even without a written compensation plan and agreement.